JAGFx/ets2-dashboard-skin/README.md

 ![Screenshot](doc/screens/demo.gif)

+## Info

+The current stable version have a memory leak issue.
+It may cause slow down on the data update or cause a crash for the app.
+I'm still on a solution research.

 ## What's it ?

 This is an web app who you can switch over dashboard skin (Custom or from other truck brand (DAF, Man, Mercedes, Renault, Scania or Volvo)).
 [See screenshots here](https://github.com/JAGFx/ets2-dashboard-skin/blob/master/doc/SKINS.md)